-Born in Korea and raised in upstate New York, Katianna spent much of her childhood training in competitive gymnastics, developing a profound sense of drive and discipline at an early age.
+Born in Korea and raised in upstate New York, Katianna spent much of her childhood training in competitive gymnastics, developing a drive and discipline at an early age.
 After high school, Katianna uncovered her passion for the culinary arts and went on to study at the Culinary Institute of America Hyde Park and the UNLV School of Hospitality.
 Following graduation, Katianna furthered her education under the acclaimed chef Josiah Citrin at the Michelin two-starred Melisse in Santa Monica, California.
-Amid long kitchen shifts at Melisse, Katianna met her culinary collaborator and future husband, John.
+Amid shifts at Melisse, Katianna met her culinary collaborator and future husband, John.
 The two relocated to Napa Valley in 2011, where Katianna began working as a line cook at chef Christopher Kostow’s lauded The Restaurant at Meadowood.
 In 2014, she was named the restaurant’s first-ever chef de cuisine, simultaneously becoming the only female chef de cuisine at a Michelin three-star restaurant in the United States.

 While working alongside Kostow at Meadowood, San Francisco Magazine named her Rising Star Chef for pushing the boundaries of fine dining with her creativity and nuanced approach.
 Katianna went on to open Kostow’s second restaurant in the heart of Napa, The Charter Oak.
 At Charter Oak, Katianna and team earned a nomination for the James Beard Award for Best New Restaurant, as well as a spot on Bon Appétit’s Top 50 Best New Restaurants List for the celebratory, family-style dining experience featuring seasonal and inventive California fare.
 In 2018, Katianna was honored as one of Food & Wine’s Best New Chefs.